yukiisbored/cauchemar/README.md

 I thought it would be funny to make a real.

-At the same time, I feel like it's quite interesting to explore a stack-based programming language and roleplay that we're in some "false-past" of early computing, akin to the world building you find in [Zachtronics] games.
+At the same time, I feel like it's quite interesting to explore a stack-based programming language and roleplay as if we're in some "false-past" of early computing, akin to the world building you find in [Zachtronics] games.

 [Zachtronics]: https://www.zachtronics.com